-There is a range of treatments available, including antipsychotic medications, which help with feelings of anxiety after a couple of hours, as well as reducing symptoms such as hallucinations and delusions after several days or weeks.
+There are a range of treatments available, including antipsychotic medications, which help with feelings of anxiety after a couple of hours, as well as reducing symptoms such as hallucinations and delusions after several days or weeks.

 Another popular therapy for people with schizophrenia is art therapy.
 This enables the individual to express themselves through arts and crafts as well as offering a fun and creative activity for them to regularly engage in.